Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

 where $C_\mathbf{vn}(t)$ is the coefficient for the collective occupation $\mathbf{v} \cup \mathbf{n}$.

-Sasmal and Vendrell~\cite{SQR-MCTDH} showed that above ansatz transforms the molecular vibronic Hamiltonian to the second quantization representation~\cite{SQR-MCTDH}:
+Sasmal and Vendrell showed that the ansatz above transforms the molecular vibronic Hamiltonian to the second quantization representation~\cite{SQR-MCTDH}:

-where $h_{pq}$, $d_{\nu, pq}$, $g_{\nu, pq}$, and $v_{pqrs}$ are electron integrals whose definitions are given in the Supplemental Material.
+where $h_{pq}$, $d_{\nu, pq}$, $g_{\nu, pq}$, and $v_{pqrs}$ are electron integrals whose definitions are given in the Supplemental Material~\cite{SM}.
 The $\bQ$-dependence of spin-orbitals and Slater determinants are absorbed into the electronic integrals, and the couplings between nuclear and electronic degrees of freedom appear as products of the electron integrals and fermionic ladder operators in the Hamiltonian.
-The terms akin to nonadiabatic coupling terms in electronic structure ($d_{\nu, pq}$ and $g_{\nu, pq}$) are introduced because the nuclear kinetic energy operator acts on the spin orbital basis functions~\cite{SQR-MCTDH}.
-The mass-weighted normal mode position $\hat{Q}_{\nu}= \sqrt{1/2\omega_\nu}(\hbd_{\nu}+\hb_{\nu})$ and the conjugate momentum $\hat{P}_{\nu} = i\sqrt{\omega_\nu/2}(\hbd_{\nu}-\hb_{\nu})$ operators for mode $\nu$ can be expressed in terms of the bosonic ladder operators $\{\hb_\nu\}$ and $\{\hb^\dagger_\nu\}$ where $\omega_\nu$ is the (approximate) harmonic frequency of the normal mode $\nu$.
-Therefore, the terms depending on the normal mode coordinates in Eq.~\ref{eq:Hmol_2} can be expressed in terms of the bosonic ladder operators by using a Taylor series expansion about a reference geometry $\mathbf{Q}_0$ up to a reasonable order.
+The orbital vibronic coupling terms (depending on $d_{\nu, pq}$ and $g_{\nu, pq}$) appear because the nuclear kinetic energy operator acts on the spin orbital basis functions~\cite{SQR-MCTDH}.
+The mass-weighted normal mode position $\hat{Q}_{\nu}= \sqrt{1/2\omega_\nu}(\hbd_{\nu}+\hb_{\nu})$ and the conjugate momentum $\hat{P}_{\nu} = i\sqrt{\omega_\nu/2}(\hbd_{\nu}-\hb_{\nu})$ operators for mode $\nu$ can be expressed in terms of the bosonic ladder operators $\{\hb_\nu\}$ and $\{\hb^\dagger_\nu\}$ where $\omega_\nu$ is a reference harmonic frequency of normal mode $\nu$.
+Therefore, the terms depending on the normal mode coordinates in Eq.~(\ref{eq:Hmol_2}) can be expressed in terms of the bosonic ladder operators by using a Taylor series expansion about a reference geometry $\mathbf{Q}_0$ up to a reasonable order.